3lc-ai/ultralytics/ultralytics/utils/tlc/README.md

 ## 3LC Settings

-The integration offers a rich set of settings and features which can be set through an instance of `Settings`.
+The integration offers a rich set of settings and features which can be set through an instance of `Settings`, which are in addition to the regular YOLOv8 settings.
 They allow specifying which metrics to collect, how often to collect them, and whether to use sampling weights during training.

 The available 3LC settings can be seen in the `Settings` class in [settings.py](settings.py).